Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

-As stated earlier, the intent of this chapter is not to give a formal Subversion training but rather to explain what are the steps a project team typically goes through when using Subversion and, more generally, all the |SYSPRODUCTNAME| tools involved in a Software release process.
+As stated earlier, the intent of this chapter is not to give a formal Subversion training but rather to explain what are the steps a project team typically goes through when using Subversion and, more generally, all the Tuleap tools involved in a Software release process.

 It also deals with the problem of contributing source code when you are not part of a project team.
 In this section all examples are given in the form of Subversion command lines but transposing them to graphical front-ends should be relatively straightforward.

-.. _a-typical-software-development-life-cycle-on-|SYSPRODUCTNAME|:
+.. _a-typical-software-development-life-cycle-on-Tuleap:

 .. figure:: ../images/screenshots/SVN_Life_Cycle.png
    :align: center
-   :alt: A Typical Software Development Life Cycle on |SYSPRODUCTNAME|
+   :alt: A Typical Software Development Life Cycle on Tuleap
-   :name: A Typical Software Development Life Cycle on |SYSPRODUCTNAME|
+   :name: A Typical Software Development Life Cycle on Tuleap

-   A Typical Software Development Life Cycle on |SYSPRODUCTNAME|
+   A Typical Software Development Life Cycle on Tuleap

 Logging In
 ```````````